 Mr. Quqqiaq: Thank you, Mr. Speaker.
-My questions are for the minister responsible the Qulliq Energy Corporation.
+My questions are for the Minister responsible for the Qulliq Energy Corporation.

-Mr. Speaker, as the minister is aware, Kugaaruk's current power plant is almost 50 years old and in need of replacement, much older than the minister.
-In June of 2022 the Utility Rates Review Council submitted its report to the minister concerning the Qulliq Energy Corporation's proposal to construct a new power plant.
+Mr. Speaker, as the minister is aware, Kugaaruk's current power plant is almost 50 years old and in need of replacement, much older than me and the minister.
+Mr. Speaker, in June 2022 the Utility Rates Review Council submitted its report to the minister concerning the Qulliq Energy Corporation's proposal to construct a new power plant.
 Mr. Speaker, the Utility Rates Review Council recommended that the project be approved.